Multi-tracer power spectra and bispectra: Formalism: Fisher information on

 \subsection{\underline{$\sigma(\fnll)$: effect of number densities}}

-We start with the effect of number densities on $\fnll$ forecasts.
+We start with the effect of number densities on $\fnll$ conditional errors.
 We vary $\bar{n}_t$, while fixing all other parameters of tracers $t$ and $t'$, including $\bar{n}_{t'}$.
-The forecast errors on $\fnll$ are shown in the left panel of \cref{fig:sigfnl_N1oN2_N} as a function of the ratio $\bar{n}_t/\bar{n}_{t'}$, at $z=1$.
-In addition to the multi-tracer results, we present the forecasts from simply adding the Fisher matrices of the two tracers, without considering the cross-terms in the data vectors, \cref{eq:PSdata,,eq:BSdata}, and block covariances, \cref{eq:PS_cov,,eq:BS_cov}.
+The dependence of the $\fnll$ errors on the ratio $\bar{n}_t/\bar{n}_{t'}$, at $z=1$, is shown in the left panel of \cref{fig:sigfnl_N1oN2_N}.
+In addition to the multi-tracer results (marked with the superscript MT), we present the forecasts from simply adding the Fisher matrices of the two tracers (marked with the superscript $t+t'$), without considering the cross-terms in the data vectors, \cref{eq:PSdata,,eq:BSdata}, and block covariances, \cref{eq:PS_cov,,eq:BS_cov}.

-The left panel of \cref{fig:sigfnl_N1oN2_N} shows that for both correlators the multi-tracer gives maximal precision on $\fnll$ for $\bar{n}_t/\bar{n}_{t'} \gtrsim 10$.
+The left panel of \cref{fig:sigfnl_N1oN2_N} shows that for both correlators the multi-tracer gives maximal improvement on $\fnll$ errors for $\bar{n}_t/\bar{n}_{t'} \gtrsim 10$.
 In other words, the number density of one tracer should be at least an order of magnitude larger than that of the other.
 In fact, if the ratio is beyond that point, the constraints do not improve further, as we remain shot-noise dominated by the low-density tracer.
-This behaviour occurs since only one of the two tracers is allowed to reach the limit where stochastic contributions can be neglected (i.e. the cosmic variance limit).
+This behaviour occurs since only one of the two tracers is allowed to reach the limit where stochastic contributions can be neglected (i.e.\ the cosmic variance limit).
 The other tracer has a constant shot-noise component, that ultimately saturates the multi-tracer Fisher information.
-On the other hand, the constraints from just summing the Fisher matrices of the two tracers (i.e. neglecting the multi-tracer cross-terms), exhibit a minimal change as a function of the number density ratio.
-This indicates that the complete multi-tracer approach takes advantage of the increasing number density in an optimal way, by maximising the contribution of the cross-terms and hence providing a significant improvement on the $\fnll$ constraints.
-In this setup, the power spectrum seems to be more sensitive to the cosmic variance limit of tracer $t$, than the bispectrum.
-Note that the scenario where the number densities of both tracers are equal (i.e. $\bar{n}_t/\bar{n}_{t'}=1$), is not an optimal setup for a multi-tracer application, at least when neither of the tracers approaches the high-density limit.
+Nonetheless, in this setup, the multi-tracer power spectrum seems to be more sensitive to the cosmic variance limit of tracer $t$, than the bispectrum.
+This is an expected behaviour, since the effect of local PNG appears only on the largest scales for the tracer power spectrum, whereas the effect on the tracer bispectrum is from the squeezed configurations that are not purely dependent on the largest scales, since they couple large scales to small scales.